ellietms/class-lovecircular/README.md

 # Lovecircular Software Engineering-Practice at class repo

-Welcome to software engineering repository practice at class repo.
+Welcome to the software engineering repository practice at the class repo.

 Here you can find all of the practice we do together at class.